qlik-oss/core-website/docs/tutorials/hello-engine.md

 ### What is happening

-When you execute the `docker-compose up` command, Docker builds and starts a Docker container with the services configured in the docker-compose file.
+When you execute the `docker-compose up` command, Docker builds and starts a Docker container with the services configured in the `docker-compose.yml` file.
 The `-d` option keeps the container running in the background.
 In this example, Docker builds the container from the `docker-compose.yml` file, which is located in the root folder of the getting started with web platform Git repository.